Ginger

 2023 The Journal of Sex Research Effects of Ginger on Disgust, Sexual Arousal, and Sexual Engagement: A Placebo-Controlled Experiment Wen G, Zhang Y, Nyman TJ, Jern P, Santtila P

-Cohort Study Sexual Arousal Sexual Health
+Cohort Study Sexual Health

 The researchers conducted an experiment involving 247 participants, who were either given ginger or placebo pills.
 Participants were then required to complete tasks involving either sexual body fluids or neutral fluids.
 After completing their tasks, the participants were shown and asked to respond to questions about erotic stimuli which consisted of either nude or semi-nude pictures of individuals of the opposite sex.